 The Stakeholders’ Advisory Committee (Stakeholders’ Committee) is charged with advising the leadership of the CBP by representing a sample of residents and stakeholders in the Chesapeake Bay watershed.
 Since 1984, this group has provided a non-governmental perspective on the Bay effort and on how CBP policies and programs affect watershed residents.
 In this role, the Stakeholders’ Committee has been a strong advocate for increased transparency and accountability, community engagement and education and independent evaluation of the restoration work of the partnership.
 When appropriate and applicable, the Stakeholders’ Committee shares information about the watershed restoration efforts with those groups with whom individual members may be affiliated.
 The membership is broad-based with representatives from agricultural and homebuilding industries, business, conservation, environmental foundations, law and civic groups.
-Current membership and operational details for the Stakeholders’ Committee can be found at: https://www.chesapeakebay.net/who/group/citizens_advisory_committee.

 The Scientific and Technical Advisory Committee (STAC) provides scientific and technical guidance to the CBP on measures to protect and restore the Chesapeake Bay.
 Since its creation in December 1984, the STAC has worked to enhance scientific communication and outreach throughout the Chesapeake Bay watershed and beyond.
 The STAC provides independent scientific and technical advice in various ways, including (1) technical reports and position papers, (2) discussion groups, (3) assistance in organizing merit reviews of CBP programs and projects, (4) technical workshops and (5) interaction between STAC members and the CBP.
 The STAC serves as a liaison between the region's scientific community and the CBP.
 Through professional and academic contacts and organizational networks of its members, the STAC ensures close cooperation between the various research institutions and management agencies represented in the Bay watershed.
-Current membership and operational details for the STAC can be found at: http://www.chesapeake.org/stac/.

 The Local Government Advisory Committee (LGAC) was created by the EC through the 1987 Chesapeake Bay Agreement.
 The purpose of the LGAC is to advise the EC on how to effectively implement projects and engage the support of local governments to achieve the Goals of the Agreement.
 The LGAC's mission is to share the views and insights of local elected officials with state and federal decision-makers and to enhance the flow of information among local governments about the protection and restoration of the Chesapeake Bay watershed.
-Current membership and operational details for the LGAC can be found at: https://www.chesapeakebay.net/who/group/lgac.

 The Agricultural Advisory Committee (AAC) was created by the EC through a directive (no. 24-1) signed on December 10, 2024.
 The committee advises the EC and PSC on strategies and opportunities for agricultural operations to more effectively meet the Chesapeake Bay watershed’s restoration and conservation goals.
 Consisting of farmers, urban farmers, agribusiness representatives and technical professionals who help farmers fund and implement conservation practices, the AAC is a voice for producers and industry.
 The AAC focuses on high-level policy issues, ensuring its scope complements and informs. but does not overlap, the technical work conducted by other groups within the CBP partnership.
-Current membership and operational details for the AAC can be found at: https://www.chesapeakebay.net/who/group/agricultural-advisory-committee#about

 Roles and Responsibilities: